-Just the fact that you’re reading this suggests that you may have an addiction, or have a loved one that is suffering with a drug or alcohol addiction.
+Just the fact that you’re reading this suggests that you may have an addiction, or have a loved one that is suffering from a drug or alcohol addiction.

 Addiction is an isolating experience that is often accompanied by mental health issues such as anxiety and depression.

-The first step is admitting you have an addiction, thereafter we are here to help.
+The first step is admitting you have an addiction.

-At Step One Recovery we provide holistic treatment programmes that are based on leading, evidence based treatments to treat both physical and psychological impacts of drug and alcohol addiction.
+At Step One Recovery, we provide holistic treatment programmes that are based on leading, evidence-based treatments to treat both the physical and psychological impacts of drug and alcohol addiction.

 We’ll work with you to slowly decrease your consumption levels until you’re clear of the substance.
 Withdrawal symptoms will vary depending on the length and severity of your addiction, but can range from simple headaches to mood swings and heart palpitations, to more severe symptoms such as seizures.